Optometry Practice Finances: A Complete Guide to Building a Profitable Practice

 Strategic equipment purchases in profitable years can significantly reduce tax liability while improving your practice capabilities.

 At some point, growth requires capital beyond what your current operations generate.
-Understanding financing options helps you make smart decisions.
+Understanding financing options helps you make smart decisions that support expansion without creating unsustainable debt burdens.

 Practice Loans